ozgurural/InterProcess-and-IntraProcess-Messaging-in-CPP/README.md

 #### PlayerManager
 This class is responsible for managing the players and coordinating their communication.
 It has the following responsibilities:

-- Implement methods for starting same process messaging (startSameProcessMessaging) and separate process messaging (startSeparateProcessMessaging).
+- Implement methods for starting same-process messaging (startSameProcessMessaging) and separate-process messaging (startSeparateProcessMessaging).
-- Create instances of Player objects and pass them to the above mentioned methods for starting messaging.
+- Create instances of Player objects and pass them to the above-mentioned methods for starting messaging.
-- Create pipes and processes for seperate process messaging.
+- Create pipes and processes for separate process messaging.

 ### File Descriptions